 Disney California Adventure – There’s something for every kind of adult from the thrill-seekers, to shoppers, to the foodies in this park.
 The seasonal changes have us coming back again and again.
 Many of our favorite Disney foods are in this park, especially during festivals such as the Food & Wine Festival, Disney's Festival of Holidays and Lunar New Year.
 Adults will enjoy chilling with a fun, themed drink and tasty eats at the Lamplight Lounge or Carthay Circle lounge and restaurant.
 Then, the breathtaking World of Color makes a magical ending to the night.

 SeaWorld San Diego - With its family-friendly shows, animal exhibits and thrill rides like Electric Eel, Journey to Atlantis and Manta, this park offers plenty to wonder at and enjoy.

 Best: Universal Studios Hollywood - This theme park that sprang up — literally — around a real-life, working movie studio offers fantastic shows and the world-famous Studio Tour through the Lower Lot.
 Make sure not to miss WaterWorld!
 While the movie was a flop, the show offers some of best pyrotechnics and stunts that side of the Mississippi.
 Other shows, such as the Special Effects Show and the Animal Actors Stage, are hits too.

 Other good theme parks in California for seniors:

 Disneyland Park - Walt's vision for a place where families could come together remains in place at the Happiest Place on Earth.
 Catch a parade or pull up a chair at the Jolly Holiday Bakery and people watch with Sleeping Beauty Castle as the backdrop!
-Disneyland is our favorite theme park for a multigenerational family trip as it truly has something for everyone — parades, fireworks and plenty of nostalgia.
+Disneyland is our favorite theme park for a multigenerational family trip.
+It truly has something for everyone — parades, fireworks and plenty of nostalgia.